2025 Pacific hurricane season: Hurricane Iona

 On July 24, a broad area of low pressure developed in the Eastern Pacific, far to the southeast of the Hawaiian Islands.
 The disturbance moved into the Central Pacific the following day.
 The low became better organized as it moved westward, and developed persistent deep convection on July 26.
 Consequently, the disturbance was designated Tropical Depression One-C early on July 27.
 Later that day, the system strengthened into Tropical Storm Iona.
 The storm quickly intensified amid favorable environmental conditions overnight, attaining hurricane strength early on July 28.
 By late that day, Iona had developed a well-defined eye, surrounded by -70 to -80 C cloud tops, as it rapidly intensified to a Category 3 major hurricane by 09:00 UTC on July 29.
-Having already strengthened by about 50 kn in 24 hours, the system continued to rapidly intensify, with its sustained winds reaching 115 kn several hours later.
+Having already strengthened by about 50 kn in 24 hours, the system continued to rapidly intensify, with its sustained winds reaching 115 kn several hours later as a Category 4.
 Though a powerful system, Iona's windfield remained compact, with hurricane- and tropical-storm-force winds only extending to around 20 nmi and 70 nmi from the center, respectively.
 Later that day, Iona began to weaken, due to increasing westerly wind shear and cooler sea surface temperatures, as it passed about 715 mi south of Honolulu.
 This trend continued, and by midday on July 30, the system had rapidly weakened to a tropical storm.
 For the next couple of days, the storm moved generally west-northwestward while slowly weakening.
 Iona was downgraded to a tropical depression shortly before crossing the International Date Line on August 2.

 Tropical Storm Keli

 On July 27, an area of low pressure developed well east-southeast of the Hawaiian Islands.
 Quickly organizing into a tropical cyclone, the low became Tropical Depression Two-C early on July 28, about 400 nmi east-northeast of Hurricane Iona.
 A compact system, the depression's cloud pattern extended only about 90 nmi across.
 Later that day, the depression strengthened into Tropical Storm Keli.
-Keli struggled to become better organized due to vertical wind shear and upper-level outflow from nearby Hurricane Iona as it tracked westward, steered by a mid-level ridge to its north.
+Keli continued to strengthen, increasing its winds to 45 kn.
+However, the system struggled to become better organized due to vertical wind shear and upper-level outflow from nearby Hurricane Iona as it tracked westward, steered by a mid-level ridge to its north.
 Keli remained a minimal tropical storm through the morning of July 30, when its convection mostly collapsed and its low-level circulation opened into a trough on the northern side of Iona, about 520 mi south of Honolulu.